primait/bridge.rs/README.md

     test: String
 }

-// using we make sure that `Bridge` get instantiated only once fn bridge() -> &'static Bridge {
+// using once_cell we make sure that `Bridge` get instantiated only once fn bridge() -> &'static Bridge {
     static BRIDGE: OnceCell<Bridge> = OnceCell::new();
     BRIDGE.get_or_init(|| Bridge::new("https://prima.it/api"))